 The wonderful home owners before us took amazing care of the cabinetry, which made our decision easy.
 If the cabinets had been horribly damaged, we may have considered replacing them.
 Estimated cost of replacing cabinets hovered around $5,000.
 Since ours are custom height, we could have expected to pay closer to $8,000.
 Instead, we spent under $200 for gorgeous matte, navy cabinets…that I am absolutely in love with.
 We also took advantage of the latest Home Automation lighting equipment to kit it out at roughly $250.

 Let’s dive in shall we?
 If you have questions after reading, or run into a problem along the way, don’t hesitate to email me!
-I screwed up a lot, so I am sure I made the same mistake and can help lead you in the right direction.
+I screwed up a lot, so it might be a good idea to consider remodeling online before delving into it.
+But I’m sure even if you do make mistakes along the way, I’ve probably made the same mistake and can help lead you in the right direction.
 Allie@AnnRevereJewelry.com

 Wooster 2 1/2 inch Alpha Angle brush ($15)